17 June 2019, Kupwara, Kashmir

-Blowing up holes in walls of houses in enclosed space was not the first choice of the counter terrorist team, but they had little choice.
-The encounter between them and the three terrorists of dreaded Kashmir Islamic Mujahideen had been going on for 5 hours and they were fast running out of options.
-A large crowd of local villagers had already assembled a few minutes walk from the encounter site and were shouting militant Islamist and anti-India slogans.
-In a few minutes, they’d start pelting stones and petrol bombs on security personnel in order to help the terrorists .
+Blowing up holes in walls of houses in enclosed space was not the first choice of the counter-terrorist team, but they had little choice.
+The encounter between them and the three terrorists of dreaded Kashmir Islamic Mujahideen had been going on for three hours and they were fast running out of options.
+A large crowd of local villagers had already assembled a few minutes walk from the encounter site and were shouting militant Islamist slogans.
+In a few minutes, they’d start pelting stones and petrol bombs on security personnel to help the terrorists.

-With darkness approaching fast, there was also the risk of terrorists making a run for it and trying to change positions or escape using the crowd of stone throwing protestors as cover.
+With darkness approaching fast, there was also the risk of terrorists trying to escape using the crowd of stone-throwing protestors as cover.
 So something had to be done fast.

 There had never been enough proof for his support of terrorist activities being a serious threat.
-So the local intelligence kept an eye on him and tapped him every now and then for leads.
-His intelligence had usually been on the point and had helped security agencies to neutralise seven terrorists in the last 3 years.
+So the local intelligence kept an eye on him and tapped him now and then for leads.
+His intelligence had usually been on the point and had helped security agencies to neutralise a few terrorists in the last 4-5 years.

 He was told that Maqbool had gone to Srinagar along with his older son Tahir to sell his fruit crop and wouldn’t be back for 2 days.
-Policeman did a quick search of the ground floor but was unable to find anyone.
-The door leading to the 1st floor section was locked and upon asking the son claimed that Maqbool had taken the only key with him.
-When soldiers insisted that he open the door, he turned aggressive and refused to follow instructions..
+The policeman did a quick search of the ground floor but was unable to find anyone.
+The door leading to the first-floor section was locked and upon asking the son claimed that Maqbool had taken the only key with him.
+When soldiers insisted that he open the door, he turned aggressive and refused to follow instructions.

 In the confusion, one of the soldiers noticed the daughter pointing discreetly towards the roof and mouthing something.
 Their suspicions solidified, RR soldiers informed their commanding officer of the situation.
 He ordered them to escort the whole family outside without any delay while he ordered his men outside the house to cover the windows of the house watching over the exit of the double story house.

-The women burst in to tears when they were ordered to go outside but did what they were told.
+The women burst into tears when they were ordered to go outside but did what they were told.
 The two soldiers had to grab Shaahid and drag him out of the house.
 Once behind the boundary wall, he broke down and informed soldiers that while Maqbool was indeed in Srinagar, his older brother had been taken hostage by three armed terrorists of KIM.
 He knew one of them as a local from a neighbouring village but claimed that the other two were not Kashmiri and spoke heavily accented Urdu.
 They had arrived to collect some supplies that Maqbool had in his house and perhaps stay there for some time before moving to some other place.
-After they had known about the arrival of Counter Terrorist team in village, they had taken Tahir hostage and hid in the upper floor after locking it from inside.
+After they had known about the arrival of the Counter-Terrorist team in the village, they had taken Tahir hostage and hid on the upper floor after locking it from inside.

-One point which remained unclear was whether the Butt family was telling truth about Shaahid being an unwilling hostage or not.
+One point which remained unclear was whether the Butt family was telling the truth about Tahir being an unwilling hostage or not.
 The strategy of flushing out or killing the terrorists inside depended upon this.
-If he was with the terrorists, the soldiers could have simply attacked with Carl Gustafs and grenades and killed all four of them without too much trouble.
+If he was with the terrorists, the soldiers could have simply attacked with Carl Gustaf’s recoilless rifles and grenades and killed all three of them without too much trouble.
 But a hostage situation made things complicated.

-A local village elder was brought in from his house and given a loudspeaker in order to convince terrorists holed up inside the house to surrender and let the hostage leave safely.
+A local village elder was brought in from his house and given a loudspeaker to convince terrorists holed up inside the house to surrender and let the hostage leave safely.
 He talked and repeated his pleas for half an hour to no effect.
 A decision was then made to storm the upper floor of the house and neutralise the terrorists while trying to keep the hostage alive.
 As soon as the raiding party started to take positions for assault, they were fired upon from two windows simultaneously.
-One soldier who was moving towards the door was hit in the leg, but he managed to reach for cover behind a brick wall and returned fire.
-Four other soldiers who were covering the advance also fired back, but had no way of knowing if they had hit any terrorist.
+One soldier who was moving towards the door was hit in the legs, but he managed to reach for cover behind a brick wall.
+Four other soldiers who were covering the advance also fired back but had no way of knowing if they had hit any terrorists.

 Just seconds after the first volley was over, terrorists hurled two grenades, one of which exploded only meters from another soldier taking cover behind a car and caused him shrapnel injuries.
-As the encounter dragged on, first a crowd on curious onlookers, then the violent protestors started to form up.
-Some of the manpower was diverted to keep the hostile stone pelting crowd away from the encounter site, in case they assaulted the soldiers with stones in order to help the terrorists escape or inflict casualties.
+As the encounter dragged on, first a crowd of curious onlookers, then the violent protestors started to form up.
+Some of the manpower was diverted to keep the hostile stone-pelting crowd away from the encounter site, in case they assaulted the soldiers with stones to help the terrorists escape or inflict casualties.

 Sometime after the presence of terrorists was confirmed, a small team of 6 Para soldiers had arrived to take part in the operation.
 Four of them entered the adjoining house which shared a common wall with Maqbool’s.
 The occupants of all houses within the firing range had been evacuated, so there was nobody in their way.

-Para (Special Forces) are one of the most active and prestigious units in Indian Army.
+Paras (Special Forces) are one of the most active and prestigious units in the Indian Army.
 Since their formation in 1941, they’ve been a part of every major conflict and counter-terrorism operations in as well as outside India.
-Para soldiers are trained to operate in deserts, mountains, jungles, under water and are experts in para jumps of all types.
+These soldiers are trained to operate in deserts, mountains, jungles, underwater and are experts in parachute jumps of all types.
 Every applicant has to pass a 90 days probation period followed by 3.5 years of training which is supposedly the longest training period of all.
-During the training period, they have to run 20 km with 60 kg load daily followed by rigorous training throughout the day leading late in to night.
-Then every week, they have to march 90 to 130 km with 65-70 kg load and do multiple parachute drops during day as well as night.
+During the training period, they have to run 20 km with a 60 kg load daily followed by rigorous training throughout the day leading late into the night.
+Then every week, they have to march 90 to 130 km with a 65-70 kg load and do multiple parachute drops during the day as well as at night.
 It’s only after almost four years of this hellish training that they can wear the coveted Maroon Beret of Para (SF).

-Once the decision was made to breach the wall, they all took cover and triggered the explosives.
-There was a loud bang and a hole big enough for a man to jump through the wall appeared.
+Once the decision was made to breach the wall, they took cover and triggered the explosives.
+There was a loud bang and a hole big enough for a man to jump through the wall was created.
 One Para soldier lobbed in two flashbangs for good measure and two of them took cover behind the just breached wall while the other two raced inside.
-They found one bleeding and disoriented terrorist trying to fire a AK-47 who was killed with one quick burst of TAR-21 assault rifle by lead Para.
+They found one bleeding and disoriented terrorist trying to fire an AK-47 who was killed with one quick burst of TAR-21 assault rifle by lead Para.

 A call for emergency medical aid was placed and 2 medics came running up to provide first aid to injured Tahir.
 They tried to stop the bleeding and carried him to the ambulance waiting in the street.
-His family members came rushing out to see him and his sister collapsed on seeing him on stretcher soaked in blood.
-Calls were made on loud speakers to let the ambulance pass, but the crowd was slow to respond and a few people lobbed stones at it.
+His family members came rushing out to see him and his sister collapsed on seeing him on a stretcher soaked in blood.
+Calls were made on loudspeakers to let the ambulance pass, but the crowd was slow to respond and a few people lobbed stones at it.
 Sharp rebukes from the village elders finally dispersed the crowd.
-But it was too late and Tahir breathed his last a few minutes later just a few minutes after reaching hospital.
+But it was too late and Tahir breathed his last a few minutes later just a few minutes before reaching a hospital.